-Water has a major influence on landscape preferences and there have been many studies which delineate this influence.
+Water has a major influence on landscape preferences and there have been many studies which quantify this influence.

 Studies of water by Dr Andrew Lothian

-The influence of water on landscape preferences was investigated in five of the author’s studies.
+The influence of water on landscape preferences was investigated in five of the author’s surveys.
 Table 1 compares the ratings of all scenes with and without water.
-Leaving aside the findings from the Generic Landscapes study (as these were of agricultural land), the average increase in ratings from all studies was 20.3%, a substantial increase.
+Leaving aside the findings from the Generic Landscapes study (as these were of agricultural land), the average increase in ratings from all surveys was 20.3%, a substantial increase.

 Table 1 Comparison of ratings of all scenes, without and with water